China industrial silicon futures slip on debut

-BEIJING, Dec 22 (Reuters) - China's industrial silicon futures slid on Thursday, reversing out of early gains, in their debut on the Guangzhou Futures Exchange.
+BEIJING, Dec 22 (Reuters) - China's industrial silicon futures fell on Thursday in their debut on the Guangzhou Futures Exchange.

-China, the world's biggest producer of industrial silicon, is believed to be the first market globally to set up a futures contract for the metal, which is seeing surging demand from the solar energy sector.
+China, the world's biggest producer of industrial silicon, is believed to be the first market globally to set up a futures contract for the metal.

 The contract is the first listed on the Guangzhou Futures Exchange, China's newest exchange, set up last year to focus on so-called new energy materials like lithium and rare earths.